-Clarke’s bill prohibits both public and private employers from paying employees of equal skill, effort and responsibility less than those of another sex or race.
+Act No. 2019-519 by Rep. Adline Clarke, D-Mobile, and Sen. Vivian Davis Figures, D-Mobile, prohibits both public and private employers from paying employees of equal skill, effort, education, experience and responsibility less than those of another sex or race.
 It does permit employers to pay employees differently based on seniority, merit, quantity or quality of production or other differentials not based on sex or race.

-Record-keeping requirements for employers with fewer than 50 employees would be the same as required by federal law.
-Employers with 50 or more employees would have to maintain wage records, job classifications and terms and conditions of employment for three years.
+Under the law, record-keeping requirements for employers will be the same as required by federal law.
+The Alabama Retail Association asked for that provision.
+Under the original legislation, employers with 50 or more employees would have had to maintain wage records, job classifications and terms and conditions of employment for three years.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!